ermouth/covercouch/README.md

 __Below text describes ACL behavior with default `_design/acl` ddoc.
 You can write your own implementation of it.__

-Per-document ACL is defined using `creator`,`owners` and `acl` properties of particular doc.
+Per-document ACL is defined using `creator`,`owners` and `acl` properties of a doc.
 Also its `parent` property may point to ‘parent’ doc – in this case ACL is inherited from parent, if any.

 All these properties are optional.
 If the first three are skipped, doc assumed to be free for r/w/d by any bucket user.